justinmckeown/scytherProtocolTest/README.md

 # scytherProtocolTest

 This file is a protocol analysis test designed to run in 'Scyther, the protocol analyser written by Cas Cremers, University of Oxford.
-It can be obtain via the authoers github account here: https://github.com/cascremers/scyther
+It can be obtain via the author's github account here: https://github.com/cascremers/scyther

 This protocol was written in reponse to the following brief: